coq/coq/doc/sphinx/practical-tools/utilities.rst

 don't apply to scripts in the standard library, which have logical paths beginning with `Coq`):

-* `_CoqProject` files often have at least one `-R` parameter, while installed packages are loaded with the less-permissive `-Q` option described in the :cmd:`Require` command, which may cause a :cmd:`Require` to fail.
+* `_CoqProject` files often have at least one `-R` parameter, sub-packages can be built and loaded with `-L` option, while installed packages are loaded with the less-permissive `-Q` option described in the :cmd:`Require` command, which may cause a :cmd:`Require` to fail.
 One workaround is to create a `_CoqProject` file containing the line `-R . <project directory>` in `user-contrib/<project directory>`.
 In this case, the `_CoqProject` doesn't need to list all the source files.